karanwl/AWS-Data-Warehouse/README.md

 ## Overview

-This project provides the schema and ETL to create and populate an analytics database for the music streaming app Sparkify.
+This project provides the schema and ETL to create and populate a data warehouse in the cloud for analytics purposes at the music streaming app Sparkify.

-It has been designed as a PostgreSQL relational database in a star schema, which allows the Sparkify team to readily run queries to analyze user activity on their app, such as on what songs users are listening to.
-The scripts have been created in Python, leveraging its convenient wrapper around Postgres.
+The ETL and data warehouse has been built on AWS, with a PostgreSQL database and staging tables hosted on Amazon Redshift, pulling data from Amazon S3.
+The analytics tables have been arranged in a star schema to allow the Sparkify team to readily run queries to analyze user activity on their app, such as on what songs users are listening to.
+The scripts have been created in Python.

 ## Structure